 Prevention would not only reduce the prevalence of heart disease and save lives, but it would also save the nation and individuals huge amounts of money in health care expenditures.
 A study of Medicare beneficiaries, shows that if they followed just some of the recommended healthy habits that reduce heart disease, it would save more than $41 billion in Medicare costs.

 One of the most important preventative measures anyone can take is to eat a heart healthy diet.
 Heart smart nutrition emphasizes consuming plenty of fresh fruits and vegetables, lean meats, nuts, whole grains, and low-fat or fat free dairy, and focuses on reducing the consumption of fat, salt, and sugar.
 It’s no wonder a heart-smart diet is often considered “food as medicine” because it can help control weight, lower cholesterol, reduce blood sugar, and manage blood pressure.

 That’s why making a heart smart diet more accessible to more people, especially to patients with chronic illness like heart disease, is a focus for many insurers as well as state and national governments.

-Mom’s Meals is at the forefront of those efforts delivering medically tailored meals to people around the nation.
-The company is also actively researching the impact of those meals in terms of clinical outcomes and reduced health care costs.
+We are at the forefront of those efforts delivering medically tailored meals to people around the nation.
+We are also actively researching the impact of those meals in terms of clinical outcomes and reduced health care costs.
 In one study underway in California, Mom’s Meals is participating in a pilot program to provide healthy food, nutrition education, and home visits to patients with heart failure with the goal of improving outcomes.
-Learn more about that program here.
+Learn more about this program.